 Students will not receive grades or transcripts of records until all financial obligations have been met.
-If you owe a balance over \$900.00 at the time of registration for the next semester, your advisor will not allow you to register.
+Students are allowed to register for the next semester with any balance remaining on their account.
+However the balance needs to be below \$1,000 three weeks prior to the start of the next semester in order for your schedule to not be dropped.

 You must see the Student Finance Associate to have the hold released.

 Business Office Holds are released under the following conditions:

-- 1. A Financial Aid Representative is able to determine that the financial aid you are receiving can be credited to your account because all of the necessary information is now in and your account is now paid in full as a result. - You pay the amount due in full with cash, check or credit card.
+- 1. A Financial Aid Representative is able to determine that the financial aid you are receiving can be credited to your account because all of the necessary information is now in and your account is now paid in full as a result. - 2.
+You pay the amount due in full with money order, check or credit card.